-- Find an adult you trust to tell

-- If you have problems, keep going until you find someone who believes you

-- Call from your cell

-- Send a text to someone who can get help

-- Call 911 if someone could be injured
+- Find an adult you trust to tell.
+Keep going until you find someone who believes you - Call for help from your cell. - Send a text to someone who can get help.
+Many schools now have a text service. - Call 911 if someone could be injured.